replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 ## Generating a Bundle Using the CLI

 You can generate a support bundle using the CLI instead of the admin console.
-For example, the admin console may not be available if you are using a Kubernetes installer (embedded installer) and the installation fails.
+For example, the admin console might not be available if you are using a Kubernetes installer (embedded installer) and the installation fails.
+Or perhaps you need to use a more recent version of the support-bundle plugin than what is embedded in the admin console.

-### Prerequisite
+### Install the support-bundle Plugin

-The `support-bundle` binary (a kubectl plugin) is required to generate a support bundle.
-Install or update the binary before generating a support bundle using the CLI.
+Install or update the support-bundle plugin (a kubectl plugin) before you generate a support bundle using the CLI.
+The plugin is required to generate a support bundle.

+You can install the support-bundle plugin using krew or install it manually from the release archives.

+#### Install using krew

-To install the plugin, do one of the following actions:
+To install the support-bundle plugin using krew, do one of the following actions:

 - If krew is _not_ installed, run the following command: